sortedcord/ossapi/README.md

 # ossapi

-ossapi (so called to avoid pypi naming conflicts with the existing osuapi) is a minimal python wrapper for the osu! api.
-This wrapper was created for, and is used in, [circleguard](https://github.com/circleguard/circleguard).
-Passed params are checked to make sure the api will accept them, and that all required params are present.
-No attempt is made to check http status codes or retry requests that fail.
+ossapi (so called to avoid pypi naming conflicts with the existing osuapi) is a python wrapper for the osu! api.
+Ossapi includes support for api v2.

 ## Usage